microsoft/react-native-windows-samples/website/versioned_docs/version-0.63/native-modules-csharp-codegen.md

 partial void CreatePackageImplementation(IReactPackageBuilder packageBuilder);
 ```
 which the generated file implements.
 This class should implement `IReactPackageProvider` and call the partial method from the `CreatePackage` function.
-You then need to register this class in your App's xaml startup code by adding the following call to the constructor:
+You then need to register this class in your App's XAML startup code by adding the following call to the constructor:
 ```c#
 PackageProviders.Add(new ReactPackageProvider());
 ```